-Daniel Sanji intends to pursue a tenure-track professorship in psychology,
+Daniel Sanji intends to pursue a tenure-track professorship in psychology, where he plans to set up a social psychology laboratory investigating racial and economic inequality.
 He has been active in the Chicago chapter and JACL National since 2019.
-Sanji also participated in the

-Kansha Project and visited Manzanar, where he assisted in restoring some of its campgrounds.
+Sanji also participated in the Kansha Project and visited Manzanar, where he assisted in restoring some of its campgrounds.
 While studying as an undergraduate at the University of Wisconsin, Sanji first became involved as a student leader, working as the director of the Asian Pacific Islander Desi American Student Center.
 This experience shaped much of his interest and experience in leading student groups.
+Personal Statement: